auerswal/sft/README.md

 Some of the single file tools have been published already using a dedicated web page.
 In that case a link to the web page is provided.

+* `capture.sh` - capture traffic on an interface for a given duration with tcpdump
 * `checkzips` - check ZIP files for errors
 * `create_ipv6_ULA_global_prefix_random.sh` - create a random global prefix for IPv6 ULA addresses using `/dev/random`
 * `create_ipv6_ULA_global_prefix_rfc4193.sh` - create a random global prefix for